Exhibition drill

 Exhibition drill is a variant of drill that involves complex marching sequences which usually deviate from drill used in the course of ordinary parades.
 Teams performing exhibition drill are often affiliated with military units, but the scope of exhibition drill is not limited to military drill teams.
 Exhibition drill is often performed by Armed Forces Precision Drill Teams, the drill teams at service academies and ROTC and JROTC units, and civilian drill teams that perform at parades, drill meets, and half-time shows and other public venues.

 History of rifle exhibition drill

 The first documented performance of exhibition drill was performed by Hadji Cheriff and filmed at what is believed to be the Midway Plaisance of the 1893 World's Columbian Exposition in Chicago, Illinois.
 The film was later copyrighted by Thomas Edison in 1899, entitled The Arabian Gun Twirler.

-The performance demonstrates aerial (two ) and over-the-shoulder techniques, and

-It is believed that the weapon was a .577 caliber, triple band 1853 Enfield Musket, which is 56" long and weighs about 9.5 pounds and thus is 13" longer and heavier than most drill weapons used today.

 Exhibition drill in competition

 Exhibition drill is one of many different drill phases that are a part of a drill meet.
 Other phases include Inspection, Color Guard and Regulation Drill.

 Exhibition military drill has grown drastically in popularity in recent decades.
 This growth can be attributed to several primary factors.
 These include: